mlajtos/mosaic/DesignDecisions.md

 # Design Decisions

-Every now and then, there has to be made a decision on how to proceed with the implementation.
+Every now and then, a decision has to be made on how to proceed with the implementation.
 This is a list of all major design decisions.

 ## Tiling